Have you ever sent a LinkedIn connection message, only to be met with deafening silence? We’ve all been there.

 Hi [Name],

-I’m exploring [Industry] and noticed your work in [Project].
+I’m exploring [Industry] and noticed your work in/at/with [Project/Company].
 That’s very impressive!
-I’d love to hear about your recent projects or experiences.
+I’d love to hear about your recent projects and experiences.

 Best,